 Here’s direct link to the Bookminders site.

 I’ve been with Bookminders a little over 10 years and the biggest pro is work hours flexibility.
 I was able to add more clients when the kids went off to college and reduce hours whenever needed.
-The management team is there for you when you need them, since we work from home they are aware of the need to be attentive to emails and phone calls.
+Since we work from home they are aware of the need to be attentive to emails and phone calls.
 But it’s a hard job to learn and it takes about a year before you are making decent money.
 Navigating the Standards and Procedures and maintaining records of work time and client charges in the time tracking system is tedious.
 There is a lot of admin time spent on some work that is not compensated directly.
 But overall the compensation is fair.

 Pay and benefits…